shawnr/practical-javascript-2-webapps/application-architecture/core-concept-separation-of-concerns.md

 ```
 In this case, rather than asking developers to constantly string together the subject code, course number, and course name to create the full display title, this functionality is provided as a getter and the developer is able to use the `Course` object without risking as many errors.
 This is a somewhat mundane example, but additional logic can be provided on getters and setters to enforce data validation rules, process requirements, and other necessary logic.

+## Concerning Separations
+It's important to remember that we do not so much "create" abstractions or separations of concerns in our applications.
+Rather, we recognize when we have opportunities to enhance the separation of concerns in our software, or to enhance our system by introducing an abstraction.
+Any of the techniques mentioned above can be used to do harm to a project as well as doing good.
+The process of refactoring is not without its own risks.
+By thinking rationally about our projects and always keeping vigilant for ways to improve the organization of our logic and data we can move towards continuous enhancements.